mitch-pan/aws-open5gs-ngfw-s1/open5gs_epc_install.md

 ## Next Steps

 Now that the 5G core is up and running, subscribers have been configured and the software radio and UE have been configured, we should be able to have a eNodeB connect to the packet core.
+Because the addresses used by the packet core are private addresses, you may need to allow external access depending on where you put the eNodeB.

-Traffic from those UEs will be secured via the NGFW we deployed in this excercise.
+Traffic from UEs will be secured via the NGFW we deployed in this excercise.

 To test connectivity you have a couple of options: